chadsmith/OpenVBX-Plugin-Voicemail/README.md

 ## Usage

+### Authenticated Retrieval

+1. Add the Retrieve Voicemail applet to a Call flow
+2. Select the mailbox type (user or group)
+3. (Optional) Drop an applet for when the mailbox is exited
+4. (Optional) Drop an applet for when the caller is not an OpenVBX user or a member of the selected group

+### Unauthenticated Retrieval

-1. Add the Check Voicemail applet to a Call flow
+1. Add the Retrieve Voicemail (unlocked) applet to a Call flow
 2. Select the mailbox you want to call into
 3. (Optional) Drop an applet for when the mailbox is exited